 IRENA SENDLEROWA (1910-2008), Poland

-As head of the children's section of Zegota, the Polish underground Council for Aid to Jews, social worker Irena Sendlerowa ("Jolonta") helped smuggle more than 2,500 Jewish children out of the Warsaw ghetto.
+As head of the children's section of Zegota, the Polish underground Council for Aid to Jews, social worker Irena Sendlerowa ("Jolonta") helped smuggle several hundred Jewish children out of the Warsaw ghetto.
 Hiding them in orphanages, convents, schools, hospitals, and private homes, she provided each child with a new identity, carefully recording in code their original names and placements so that surviving relatives could find them after the war.
 Arrested by the Gestapo (German secret state police) in the fall of 1943, Sendlerowa was sentenced to death.
 Zegota rescued her before execution.
 She assumed a new identity and continued her work for Zegota.